Kindness is the language which the deaf can hear and the blind can see.Mark Twain

 I bet most of us wouldn’t imagine doing these things to another human being!
 But somehow we tolerate this jackass that does it to us.

-Beginner’s Guide to Being More Kind
+Beginner’s Guide to Being More Kind (to Yourself)

 So you want to be kinder to yourself but don’t know where to start?
 Here are a few considerations…